DavFeng1/L2Learn/README.md

 Zero dependency implementations of various machine learning models.

-Includes a mathematical derivation of each the models
+Includes a derivation of each the models

-- Neural Network
+- Neural Net - Backpropogation